olgabalsa/KOBEsim/README.md

 You can customize the setting by giving additional inputs (see Appendix of [Balsalobre-Ruza et al., 2022](https://ui.adsabs.harvard.edu/abs/2022arXiv221011207B/abstract)).

 ## Citation
-Please, if you use this code cite our work as: "Balsalobre-Ruza, O., Lillo-Box, J., Berihuete, A., et al. 2022, A&A, accepted [arXiv:2210.11207]".
+Please, if you use this code cite our work as: "O. Balsalobre-Ruza, J. Lillo-Box, A. Berihuete, et al., 2023, A&A, 669, A18".

 ```
   @ARTICLE{2022arXiv221011207B,